TYCOM Material Inspection onboard USS New Orleans May 2022

-220510-N-XB010-1006 SASEBO, Japan (May 10, 2022) USS New Orleans (LPD 18) fires an Mk-46 30mm gun weapon system during an inspection.
+220510-N-XB010-2001 SASEBO, Japan (May 10, 2022) USS New Orleans (LPD 18) performs a Type Commander (TYCOM) Material Inspection through an aqueous film forming foam demonstration in the hangar bay and fires an Mk-46 30mm gun weapon system.
 New Orleans, part of the America Amphibious Ready Group, along with the 31st Marine Expeditionary Unit, is operating in the U.S. 7th Fleet area of responsibility to enhance interoperability with allies and partners and serve as a ready response force to defend peace and stability in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Desmond Parks)

 |Date Taken: